Randy Henderson (politician): Personal life

-Randy met Virginia Ann Corbin, daughter of former Fort Myers mayor Oscar Corbin Jr., at Mars Hill College.
+Henderson met Virginia Ann Corbin, daughter of former Fort Myers mayor Oscar Corbin Jr., at Mars Hill College.
 They were married at the First United Methodist Church in Fort Myers and have three children, Laura, Marcus, and Alex.

-Randy Henderson is a private pilot and enjoys flying both for business and personal pleasure.
+Henderson is a private pilot and enjoys flying both for business and personal pleasure.
 He enjoys time with family and is an avid fisherman.